 In 2022, we face the same virus, the same intractable government and community responses, the same political rigidity, the same individual and collective challenges to childcare, school, and work, not to mention healthcare and other basic needs.
 The repetition itself feels like an inescapable, isolating trap.

 The language of iteration might help us conceive of a way out.

 The gentle onomatopoeia in iterative means the word requires repetition for its completion.
 Like winter, like running, like writing, iterative work is repetitious work.
 However—and also like winter, like running, like writing—the repetition can reach beyond equivalence.
-2022 is already a repetitive year, but it doesn’t have to be the same as what preceded it.
+Though 2022 is already a repetitive year, it doesn’t have to be the same as what preceded it.